Wheat Closes with Higher Trade on Wednesday

 Weekly Export Sales data will be out on Thursday, as traders are looking for between 200,000 and 450,000 MT in old crop wheat sales.
 New crop is estimated at 0-60,000 MT.

-A South Korean tender saw 32,000 MT of wheat purchased from the US overnight.
-Taiwan issued a tender for 105,020 MT of US wheat overnight.
 FranceAgrimer estimates from Wednesday morning showed French soft wheat stocks at 3.39 MMT, up 340,000 MT from the previous number.
+Expana trimmed their export forecast for EU soft wheat by 0.5 MMT to 27.1 MMT.
+Prediction for 2026/27 was up 0.3 MMT to 128.6 MMT.

 On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.